carolinadatadesk/datasets/README.md

 # datasets
-A storage place for our datasets.
+A storage place for our datasets!
 # cloning
 To get started, clone this repository to your local computer.
 Navigate in your terminal to your desired location on your computer, and run this command:
 <p><pre>$ git clone https://github.com/lindsaycarbonell/datasets</pre></p>